 Website: https://www.srs.at

-The Royal Andalusian School of Equestrian Art
+The Royal Andalusian School of Equestrian Arte

 Real Escuela Andaluza del Arte Ecuestre is an institution dedicated to the preservation of the equestrian arts, in the Spanish tradition, based in Jerez de la Frontera, Spain.
 The school is devoted to conserving the ancestral abilities of the Andalusian horse, maintaining the classical traditions of Spanish baroque horsemanship, preparing horses and riders for international dressage competitions, and providing education in all aspects of horsemanship, coach driving, blacksmithing, the care and breeding of horses, saddlery, and the manufacture and care of horse harness.